 Standard screen sizes seem to hover around seven inches.
 More portable units, like the Recon 5+, are smaller, as you’d expect.

 We like the seven inch benchmark for ice fishing, as space in a pop-up is generally at a premium when more than one angler is involved.

-Many anglers want to record the fish they see–and hook–and then share these videos with friends and family.
+Many anglers want to record the fish they see with their underwater fishing cameras – and hook – and then share these videos with friends and family.

 If that’s something you want, consider a model that features an SD card slot.
 But don’t be misled–these videos will be stored in .AVI file format, which is unfortunately not the easiest option to work with.